 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) places golf course maintenance workers within the larger category of landscaping and groundskeeping workers.
-The BLS expected all landscaping and groundskeeping workers to see a 6% growth in employment between 2014 and 2024.
-These workers earned a mean annual salary of $27,460 as of May 2015, the BLS reported.
+The BLS expected all landscaping and groundskeeping workers to see an increase as fast as the average in employment between 2018 and 2028.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $44,670 or more per year, whereas the bottom 10th percentile earned $20,760 or less per year.

 Golf Course Maintenance Job Requirements